SOC 1 vs SOC 2: which do you need?

 FAQ

-Common questions about SOC 1 vs SOC 2
+Frequently asked questions about SOC 1 vs SOC 2

 Not necessarily.
 The difficulty depends on your existing controls.
 SOC 2 has more security-focused criteria, while SOC 1 focuses on financial controls.
 For most technology companies, SOC 2 is more relevant to their existing practices.